parttimenerd/temci/doc/temci_exec.rst

 temci exec
 ==========

-This page explains ``temci exec`` and ``temci short exec`` that allow you to do the actual benchmarks.
+This page explains ``temci exec`` and ``temci short exec`` that allow you to run the actual benchmarks.

 The basic concept is that there are

 run drivers
-    that support a specific benchmarking concept (like benchmarking whole programs that can be executed on the shell), these run drivers use
+    that support a specific benchmarking concept (like benchmarking whole programs that can be executed in the shell), these run drivers use
 :ref:`runners <Runners>`
     for the actual benchmarking and
 :ref:`plugins <Plugins>`
     to setup up the benchmarking environment

-Currently only one run driver is implemented, the exec run driver that supports benchmarking programs executed in a shell.
+Currently only one run driver is implemented, the `exec` run driver that supports benchmarking programs executed in a shell.

 The benchmarking process produces a YAML file with the benchmarking results.